kennytv/Maintenance/README.md

 * [Issue tracker/bug reports](https://github.com/kennytv/Maintenance/issues)
 * [Discord](https://discord.gg/vGCUzHq)
 * [PlaceholderAPI addon](https://hangar.papermc.io/kennytv/MaintenanceAddon)

+## Localization
+The English base language file is localized using Crodwin.
+You can see and update translations here: https://crowdin.com/project/maintenance

+Join [our Discord](https://discord.gg/vGCUzHq) if you want to get the proofreader or translator role on the project.
+Adding translations for languages not yet listed is always appreciated as well!

 ## Compiling
 To create a working jar yourself, simply clone the project and compile it with Gradle (`gradlew build`).